henrysammarfo/latinbridge-remittance/HOW_LOANS_WORK.md

 ## For Testnet Demo

-Since this is on Paseo testnet:
+### For Borrowers:

 1. **Get PAS tokens** from the faucet:
    - Visit: https://faucet.polkadot.io/paseo
    - Request testnet PAS tokens

-2. **Deposit PAS** to your LatinBridge account:
-   - Go to "Add Money" page
-   - Deposit PAS tokens

-3. **Apply for a loan**:
+2. **Apply for a loan**:
    - Navigate to "Loans" page
    - Fill out loan application
    - Loan will show as "Pending"

-4. **Admin Approval Required**:
-   - On testnet, the contract owner must approve loans
-   - In production, this could be automated based on credit score
+3. **Wait for approval**:
+   - Admin reviews and approves on-chain
+   - Admin sends PAS directly to your wallet

-5. **Receive PAS tokens**:
+4. **Receive PAS tokens**:
-   - Once approved, PAS tokens are sent to your wallet
+   - Check your wallet for the loan amount
-   - Use them for remittances, exchanges, or savings
+   - Use PAS for remittances, exchanges, or savings

-6. **Repay**:
+5. **Repay**:
-   - Repay the loan amount + interest in PAS tokens
+   - Send loan amount + interest in PAS to admin address (shown in UI)
+   - Call `repayLoan()` on the contract to record repayment
+   - This updates your credit score

+### For Admin (You):

+1. **Access admin panel**:
+   - Go to `/admin/loans` to see applications

+2. **Review and approve**:
+   - See borrower details and loan amount
+   - Call `approveLoan(loanId)` on MicroloanManager contract
+   - Link provided in admin panel

+3. **Send PAS tokens**:
+   - Copy borrower's address from admin panel
+   - Send loan amount from your MetaMask
+   - Click "Mark as Funded" to track it

+4. **Receive repayments**:
+   - Borrowers send PAS back to your address
+   - Track via your wallet balance
+   - On-chain contract records the repayment status

 ## Smart Contract Functions